-- · "we," "us," "our company," "our," "the Group" or "Xinyuan" refers to Xinyuan Real Estate Co., Ltd., its predecessor entities and its subsidiaries; - · "shares" or "common shares" refers to our common shares, par value US\$0.0001 per share; - "ADSs" refers to our American depositary shares, each of which represents two common shares, and "ADRs" refers to the American depositary receipts that evidence our ADSs; - · "China" or "PRC" refers to the People's Republic of China, excluding, for the purposes of this Form 20-F only, Taiwan, Hong Kong and Macau; - · "GFA" refers to gross floor area.
-The amounts for "total GFA" in this annual report are the amounts of total saleable residential and commercial GFA and are derived on the following basis: - o for properties that are sold, the stated GFA is based on the sales contracts relating to such property; GFA may be adjusted based on final examination upon delivery of the property; - o for unsold properties that are completed or under construction, the stated GFA is calculated based on the detailed construction blueprint and the calculation method approved by the PRC government for saleable GFA, after necessary adjustments; and - o for properties that are under planning, the stated GFA is based on the land grant contract and our internal projection; - "RMB" or "Renminbi" refers to the legal currency of China and "US\$" or "U.S. dollars" refers to the legal currency of the United States.
+- "we," "our company," "our," "the Group" or "Xinyuan" refers to Xinyuan Real Estate Co., Ltd., its predecessor entities and its subsidiaries; - "shares" or "common shares" refers to our common shares, par value US\$0.0001 per share; - "ADSs" refers to our American depositary shares, each of which represents two common shares, and "ADRs" refers to the American depositary receipts that evidence our ADSs; - "China" or "PRC" refers to the People's Republic of China, excluding, for the purposes of this Form 20-F only, Taiwan, Hong Kong and Macau: - "GFA" refers to gross floor area.
+The amounts for "total GFA" in this annual report are the amounts of total saleable residential and commercial GFA and are derived on the following basis: - for properties that are sold, the stated GFA is based on the sales contracts relating to such property; GFA may be adjusted based on final examination upon delivery of the property; - o for unsold properties that are completed or under construction, the stated GFA is calculated based on the detailed construction blueprint and the calculation method approved by the PRC government for saleable GFA, after necessary adjustments; and - o for properties that are under planning, the stated GFA is based on the land grant contract and our internal projection; - "RMB" or "Renminbi" refers to the legal currency of China and "US\$" or "U.S. dollars" refers to the legal currency of the United States; and - "sq.m" refers to square meters used as unit of area.

 At present, there is no uniform standard to categorize the different types and sizes of cities in China.
 In this annual report, we refer to certain larger and more developed cities as Tier I, Tier II and Tier III cities based on the categorization used by the CIHAF Valuation Report on Real Estate Investment in PRC Cities published by China Real Estate Business, an authoritative real estate publication in China, YUBO Media and Institute of Finance and Trade Economics of Chinese Academy of Social Sciences.
-Based on this approach, there are currently four Tier I cities, over thirty five Tier II cities and eleven Tier III cities in China.

 Facts and statistics in this annual report relating to China, the Chinese economy and the China property development industry are sourced from various publicly available government and official sources, as indicated herein.
 We believe that the sources of this information are appropriate sources for such information.
-However, we can not independently verify any of such information.
+However, we cannot independently verify any of such information.